jedisct1/libsodium-doc/helpers/README.md

 * `sodium_base64_VARIANT_URLSAFE`
 * `sodium_base64_VARIANT_URLSAFE_NO_PADDING`

-It returns `NULL` if the nul-terminated, encoded string would exceed `b64_maxlen` bytes.

 None of these Base64 variants provides any form of encryption; just like hex encoding, anyone can decode them.